all that lives on this page is written by Danielle Gazi

 -Gazi

-Yet amid the disorientation there is something that feels strangely familiar.
+Yet amid there is something that feels strangely familiar.

 I drift because she intends it.